yueminm/yueminm.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I presented our work on <a href="https://fast-non-prehensile.github.io/">leveraging contact microphones to learn constraints for fast non-prehensile transport</a> at CASE 2025.
+Presented our work on <a href="https://fast-non-prehensile.github.io/">leveraging contact microphones to learn constraints for fast non-prehensile transport</a> at CASE 2025.